Tod Browning: West of Zanzibar (1928)

 West of Zanzibar (1928).
 Publicity still.
 Lon Chaney as the magician Pharos.

 West of Zanzibar (1928).
 Publicity still.
 Lon Chaney as Dead Legs, Mary Nolan as Maizie.

 In 1928, Browning and Lon Chaney embarked upon their penultimate collaboration, West of Zanzibar, based on Chester M. De Vonde play Kongo (1926).

-scenario by Elliott J. Clawson and Waldemar Young, provided Chaney with dual characterizations: the magician Pharos, and the later paraplegic Pharos who is nicknamed "Dead Legs."
-A variation of the "unknown parentage motif" Browning dramatizes a complex tale of "obsessive revenge" and "psychological horror."
+The scenario by Elliott J. Clawson and Waldemar Young, provided Chaney with dual characterizations: the magician Pharos, and the later paraplegic Pharos who is nicknamed "Dead Legs."
+In a variation of the "unknown parentage motif," Browning dramatizes a complex tale of "obsessive revenge" and "psychological horror."
 Biographer Stuart Rosenthal made these observations on Chaney's portrayals:

 Dead Legs is one of the ugliest and most incorrigible of Browning's heroes...Chaney demonstrated great sensitivity to the feelings and drives of the outcasts Browning devised for him to play.
 Browning may well be the only filmmaker who saw Chaney as more than an attention-getting gimmick.
 While many of Chaney's films for other directors involve tales of retribution, only in the Browning vehicles is he endowed with substantial human complexity.

 The story opens in Paris, where Pharos, a magician, is cuckolded by his wife Anna (Jacqueline Gadsden) and her lover Crane (Lionel Barrymore).
 Pharos is crippled when Crane pushes him from a balcony, leaving him a paraplegic.
 Anna and Crane abscond to Africa.
-After a year, Phroso learns that Anna has returned.
+After a year, Pharos learns that Anna has returned.
 He finds his wife dead in a church, with an infant daughter beside her.
 He swears to avenge himself both on Crane and the child he assumes was sired by Crane.
-Unbeknownst to Phroso, the child is actually his.
+Unbeknownst to Pharos, the child is actually his.
 Rosenthal singles out this scene for special mention:

 The religious symbolism that turns up periodically in Browning's pictures serves two antagonistic ends.
 When Dead Legs discovers his dead wife and her child on the pulpit of the cathedral, the solemn surrounding lend a tone of fanatical irrevocability to his vow to make "Crane and his brat pay."
 At the same time, Chaney's difficult and painful movements upon his belly at the front of the church have the look of a savage parody of a religious supplicant whose faith has been rendered a mockery.
 God's justice having failed, Dead Legs is about to embark upon his mission of righteousness.